Spain to host U.N. climate talks in December after Chile cancels

 In December last year, the Spanish capital hosted the Copa Libertadores soccer final instead of Buenos Aires, after violence led the original match to be called off.

-Reporting by Valerie Volcovici, Ingrid Melander in Madrid, Nina Chestney in London and Megan Rowling of the Thomson Reuters Foundation in Barcelona; Editing by Jonathan Oatis and Rosalba O'Brien
+Reporting by Valerie Volcovici and Ingrid Melander, additional reporting by Nina Chestney in London and Megan Rowling of the Thomson Reuters Foundation in Barcelona; Editing by Jonathan Oatis and Rosalba O'Brien